ogarcia138/predictingCryptoMarketTrends-/README.md

 3. Sentiment Analysis Tool

-      -VADER: Used to perform sentiment scoring on the collected text data.
+      -FinBERT: Used to perform sentiment scoring on the collected text data.
 Vader is particularly effective for short, social-media style text, providing scores for positive, negative, neutral, and an overall compound sentiment metric.

 By merging exchange price data with social media sentiment data, this project aims to capture both objective market signals and subjective investor mood, enabling more nuanced cryptocurrency price predictions.